 - Red pathway (MLD/SLD, less vulnerable more creative thinkers)

 KS4 follow a two year KS4 curriculum which is focused on core subjects some delivered by subject specialists leading to accreditation appropriate to their ability (Entry level 1, 2, 3 , Level 1, 2 or GCSE) in year 11.
 Students will choose two subjects from our foundation learning vocational subjects.
 Core subjects: English, Maths, Science, ICT, PSHE, PE, RE, Healthy Living and Life skills.
-Foundation learning (FL) subjects: Child development, creative arts and media, catering, horticulture, performing arts, hair and beauty, young enterprise and reprographics.
+Foundation learning (FL) subjects include: Child development, creative arts and media, catering, horticulture, performing arts, hair and beauty, young enterprise and reprographics and workshop.

 Sixth Form students are given the opportunity to take a study program, which reflects their prior attainment, education and life long outcomes.
 Within the red pathway their is a greater emphasis on employability and life skills.
 All students take part in appropriate work placements and/or experience.